Skip to content

 In dev mode, the middleware handles scheduled publishing on every request (no external cron needed).

-• Cloudflare: Cloudflare Image Resizing via /cdn-cgi/image/.
+• Cloudflare: Cloudflare Image Transformations via /cdn-cgi/image/.
 Sharp is not used.

 VariableRequiredDescription